 That’s it.
 Your self-directed investment will then be invested into the CalTier Fund.

 What if I do not have an existing IRA set up?

-When you signup to invest into the CalTier portfolio Fund you can create a new Alto IRA right there and then and move over the maximum permitted amount of $6,000.
+When you signup to invest in the CalTier portfolio Fund, you can create a new Alto IRA right there and then move over the maximum permitted amount of $6,000.
 If over 50 years of age, the maximum is $7,000 per year.

 If you would like to speak to our Self Directed Strategic Advisor, James Jones, please call 619 344 0291 or email email@example.com and let the agent know you wish to set up a call with James.